Cam Newton's 3 TD passes help Panthers beat Lions 27-24

 Detroit (3-2) struggled to move the ball in the air and on the ground until late in the game.

-Matthew Stafford, limping after being sacked several times and hit on other plays, threw a 4-yard TD pass to Darren Fells with 5:56 left and a 20-yard pass for a score to the former professional basketball player with 3:22 to go.
+Matthew Stafford, limping after being sacked and hit a lot, threw a 4-yard TD pass to tight end Darren Fells with 5:56 left and a 20-yard pass for a score to the former professional basketball player with 3:22 to go.
+The quarterback didn't have as much success connecting with starting tight end Eric Ebron, who dropped a pass in the end zone and had another pass go through his hands.

+Even though Ebron has a history of dropping passes, Detroit coach Jim Caldwell insisted he's not concerned about it.

+"No one was perfect out there, and he came back in the game and made a catch or two, so I wouldn't say it is in his head," Caldwell said.
+"Obviously, it is not what you want to see, but he wasn't our problem."

 TAKING A BREAK